 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
 Clinical and Translational Allergy therefore levies an article-processing charge of £1340/$2095/€1710 for each article accepted for publication.
 If the corresponding author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
 In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.

 All articles published in Clinical and Translational Allergy are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Clinical and Translational Allergy include:

 - PubMed Central

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

-BioMed Central is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Clinical and Translational Allergy will be available.
+Clinical and Translational Allergy has an unofficial Impact Factor of 3.41.
+BioMed Central is working with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Clinical and Translational Allergy will be available.